nairs77/GB-Unity-Plugin/README.md

 For detailed information on nearby connection usage, please refer to [nearby connections](NEARBY.md).

-## Configuration & Initialization Play Game Services
+## Configuration & Initialization GeBros API

 In order to save game progress, handle multiplayer invitations and turn notifications, or require access to a player's Google+ social graph,